stanfordpython/stanfordpython.github.io/public/page/assignment-1.md

 I also asked our staff for different internet repositories for data visualizations.
 People suggested [/r/DataIsBeautiful](https://www.reddit.com/r/dataisbeautiful/) as a nice place to find inspiration.

 Regardless of how you visualize the data, be sure to include alt text with your visualization.
-# Group Norms

-We want these group projects to be a postive experience for all members on the team.
-As a part of your first group assignment, please create a list of 5 or more group norms for the quarter.
-In lecture 2, we went over some examples of group norms and why they are important.
-Try to write norms that cover the following areas, and try to make them specfic!

-Group Norm Themes:

-  1. Communication Style: How can your group communicate to eachtoher in a way that promotes respect and teamwork?
-  2. Communication Logistics: Will you email?
-Text?
-What hours do you think are reasoable to expect work from teamates?
-  3. Work Split: How will you decide who does what?
-  4. Decision Making: When you team disagrees, how will you deal with this?

-  Please submit a file called 'group_norms.txt' where you and your team write one sentence about each of your norms.

 # Submitting